 Will snow stop a driving test?

 YES.
 Snow can easily stop a test, or prevent it from going ahead.
-It doesn’t matter how you phrase the question, or who you ask, if there is snow then the test is likely to be affected.
+It doesn’t matter how you phrase the question, or who you ask, if there is snow then the test could easily be affected.
 They tell you all this when you book it.

 Driving tests cancelled due to snow 2015 (or 2016, or 2017, or 2018, etc.)

 It doesn’t matter if it’s 1818, 1918, 2018, or any other date.
-They will probably cancel your test if there is snow on the roads and/or it is icy.
-And it doesn’t matter what you, your instructor, or your mum or dad says.
+If there is snow on the roads and/or it is icy then your test may well be cancelled.
+It doesn’t matter what you, your instructor, or your mum or dad says.
 It is up to the test centre to decide.

 Why was my driving test cancelled because it snowed?